-On the other hand, if I show you, let you see behind the curtain, you will learn how we “turn clicks into clients.”
-You may get the picture that we are not your ordinary digital advertising or marketing company.
-In fact, we are not ordinary, we even went to the United States Patent & Trademark Office and got the phrased “Turning Clicks Into Clients” trademarked.
+On the other hand, if I show you or let you see behind the curtain, you will learn how we are “turning clicks into clients.”
+You may get the picture that we are not your ordinary digital advertising or internet marketing company.
+In fact, we are not ordinary, we even went to the United States Patent & Trademark Office and had the phrase “Turning Clicks Into Clients” trademarked.
 Why?
 Because that is what we love to do, it gets our clients paid; then we get paid.

 Our monthly software spend is incredibly high.
 I would imagine that many of our competitors spend a fair amount too.
 But a large part of what we do requires intelligent, bright human beings that can listen, interpret and then take action and feel satisfied that they helped their client succeed.

 Today, technology can’t replace our people it only assists them in making the right decisions for our clients.
 I love to go to industry meetings and listen to industry peers and owners of agencies talking about their software.
-Rarely, do I hear someone rave about their people that use the software.
+Rarely, do I hear someone rave about their people that use the software!
 Our Clients care about the “now” when it comes to getting business.

 Step One – Research

 Research, research, research, and just when you think that that the research is enough research some more.
 What do I mean by research?
 We interview our clients and find out exactly what websites they like and why they like them.
 What do they like about the competition(s) websites?
-What don’t they like about their own website?
+What don’t they like about their website?
 I could spend a lot of time talking about this step/phase, but it is too time-consuming for this article.
 I will write another post just talking about research and software(s) that help.
-You will find that it is a lot more than just figuring out what ad words to string together.
+You will find that it is a lot more than just figuring out what ad words to string together on Google or Bing.
 It is a crucial topic on its own.
 Especially the part about knowing the client’s industry.

 Step Two – Get the campaign running

 Behind the scene, technicians and analysts have developed a marketing plan for your digital campaign.
 Did they present that plan to you?
 Is it a written documented plan?
 If you are paying a lot of budget money to an agency and you haven’t seen a plan, then you need to become more involved.
 If you are only spending a little, you still deserve to know the plan.
 It will probably be short and concise, but you should see the plan.
-Let’s assume that you have been supplied with a plan.
+Let’s assume that you have received a plan.